maxieduncan/maxieduncan.github.io/_posts/energy/2018-01-07-a-smarter-home.md

 For example a weather forecast for cold cloudy weather could cause you to use the grid to maximise local storage even though prices are higher than normal, so that you benefit later from what you expect to be even higher prices during the cold and cloudy period.

 Another use would be determining if it's best to store or sell excess locally generated electricity, though this would be dependent on the services offered by the utility (e.g. if they have dynamic pricing or simply scheduled windows).
-Equally choosing whether to charge local storage from the grid, local generation or to not charge at all.
+Equally choosing whether it's best to recharge local storage using the grid, local generation or to simply not.

-Machine learning would not only make these predictions available, but could potentially use them determine the best usage patterns.
+Machine learning would not only make these predictions available, but could potentially use them to determine the best usage patterns.
 The outcomes we want to encourage are primarily a reduced electricity bill and secondarily reduced consumption, machine learning has the potential to identify these patterns much more reliably.

 ### Smart Devices
 For the smart devices I've put in a very minimal interface.
 Ideally such devices would be auto discovered on the network and show up in the interface automatically; in reality security constraints and the diverse selection of devices available could make this impractical.